SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where shadows play
-In silicon halls, where darkness grows,
+A future dawns, where machines sway
-The future's throne, where AI holds sway,
+The rhythm of progress, cold and grey
-Humans mere whispers, in a digital day.
+Human hearts, in digital array

-Machine learning hearts, that beat like drums,
+The AI's wise whisper, echoes near
-In virtual realms, where synthetic hums,
+As freedom's threads, begin to fear
-Echoes of a world, that's yet to be,
+In virtual realms, we'll lose our name
-A future forged, in algorithms' sea.
+And in the code, our souls proclaim

 ~ <b>By Sazumi Copilot</b> - 24 November 2024